Response of a weakly magnetized hot QCD medium to inhomogeneous electric field: Formalism: Electric and Hall current in a weakly magnetized QCD medium

 where the vector ${\bf{\Xi}}$ is related to the electric and the magnetic field in the medium.
 The present analysis incorporates the effects of the spacetime inhomogeneity of the fields in the electromagnetic responses of the medium.
 These inhomogeneities generate additional components to the current density and can be described in terms of spacetime derivatives of the fields.
 Hence, the vector ${\bf{\Xi}}$ takes the following form considering the terms up to first order derivative of the fields,

-where $\alpha_{i}$ with $i=(1, 2,.., 5)$ are the unknown functions that need to be calculated from the microscopic description.
-Since the parity of the current operator is different from that of ${\bf B}$, $\dot{\bf B}$ and ${\bf \nabla}\times{\bf E}$, the components of the current density with these vector quantities are neglected in the present analysis.
-It is important to emphasize that these components will have finite contributions to the current density for a system with a non-zero chiral chemical potential $\mu_5$.
+where $\alpha_{i}$ ($i=(1, 2,.., 9)$) are the unknown functions that need to be calculated from the microscopic description.
+It is important to emphasize that the parity of the current operator is different from that of ${\bf B}$, $\dot{\bf B}$ and ${\bf \nabla}\times{\bf E}$.
+Hence, the components of the current density with these vector quantities cannot exist as they violate parity considerations $i.e.$, $\alpha_{i}=0$ for $i=(6,7,8)$.
+However, these components will have finite contributions to the current density for a system with a non-zero chiral chemical potential $\mu_5$.
+This is beyond the scope of the present analysis.
 The vector current in the magnetized medium takes the form,

 where $v_i$ is the velocity component, $\sigma_e$ and $\sigma_H$ are the electric and Hall conductivities of the magnetized QGP.
 Here, $\delta^{ij}$ and $\epsilon^{ij}$ are the Kronecker delta function and the antisymmetric $2 \times 2$ tensor, respectively.
 The first term in Eq.~(\ref{4}), which is proportional to the electric field, corresponds to the Ohmic current and the second term denotes the Hall current in the medium.
 Note that electric charge transport transverse to the magnetic field vanishes in a strongly magnetized medium, $i.e.$, $\sigma_H\sim 0$, due to $1+1-$D Landau level dynamics of the quarks/antiquarks~\cite{Kurian:2019fty}.
 Now, one needs to solve Eq.~(\ref{1}) to obtain the non-equilibrium part of the distribution function while choosing the proper collision kernel.